Table Of Contents

-In 1601, Nguyen Hoang- the first Lord of Nguyen Kingdom came to Thuan Hoa province.
+In 1601, Nguyen Hoang- the first Lord of the Nguyen Kingdom came to Thuan Hoa province.
 He heard an unquestioned story from the local villagers.
-They rumored that every night, there was a beautiful lady from the Heaven appeared on the hill.
-She told that “ one day, a true king will build a pagoda here for country’s peacefulness and prosperity”.
-On hearing that, Nguyen Hoang immediately built a Buddism temple and named for it as Thien Mu.
+They rumored that every night, there was a beautiful lady from Heaven appeared on the hill.
+She told that “ one day, a true king will build a pagoda here for the country’s peacefulness and prosperity”.
+On hearing that, Nguyen Hoang immediately built a Buddism temple and named it Thien Mu.
 Lately, in 1862, Tu Duc Emperor changed it into Linh Mu to be more respectful.

 2.2.
 Love curse Thien Mu

-As you know, local couples, who love each other but not yet married, they don’t dare to come to Heavenly Lady pagoda together.
+As you know, local couples, who love each other but are not yet married, don’t dare to come to Heavenly Lady pagoda together.
 At that time, there was a poor orphaned boy loving with a daughter of a well-off family.
 Unfortunately, the girl’s parents forced them to fall apart.
 As a consequence, they decided to kill themselves in the Huong River yard ( in front of Linh Mu Pagoda ) to show their true love.
-Ironically, the boy died, but villages saved the girl.
-Gradually, she forgot the boy, got married to a rich mandarin and led a wealthy life.
+Ironically, the boy died, but the villages saved the girl.
+Gradually, she forgot the boy, got married to a rich mandarin, and led a wealthy life.
 The miserable soul of the boy knew the painful story; consequently, he cursed that every couple coming to Linh Mu Pagoda would break up.
 Until now, it is an unforgettable sad love story in the mind of the locals.

 3. Thien Mu Pagoda views looked from outside

 4. What to see at Thien Mu Pagoda?